 GET grant recipients 2018/19

-Matthew Kennedy (LBPSB), Teaching Reading Strategies Through Graphic Novels - A Differentiated Approach to Enhancing (Multi-) Literacy in the ELA Classroom - Creation of a graphic novel reading program.
+Matthew Kennedy (LBPSB Adult Ed), Teaching Reading Strategies Through Graphic Novels: A Differentiated Approach to enhancing (Multi-) Literacy in the ELA Classroom - Creation of a graphic novel reading program.